 Copperhead believes in the spirit of Open-Source and source-available software both as an ideal business relationship and as a way to reach the greater software development community.
-Source-available software is often defined as 'viewable and editable code' as opposed to proprietary code that is deliberately obfuscated from viewing, editing and distributing.
+Source-available software is often defined as sources being provided through arrangements as opposed to proprietary code that is deliberately obfuscated from viewing, editing and distributing.
 There are benefits to both types of code distribution, however, Copperhead as a company has always stood by it's commitment to source-availability.
-Copperhead firmly believes that code that can be reproducibly built without any interaction from the vendor provides an easier access to the product - ideal for beginning a trustworthy business relationship.
+Copperhead firmly believes that code that can be reproducible without any interaction from the vendor provides an easier access to the product - ideal for beginning a trustworthy business relationship.
 Organisations can benefit by controlling and building from source, by retaining sole access to their signing keys and managing their own technology in relation to internal company policy.
 This is a win-win for us and our customers: we are both on the same page when it's time to create a pilot project or proof of concept.

 CopperheadOS has been proudly source-available since we announced it's release over 4 years ago (time has really flown by!).
 With the CopperheadOS source code, and our widely cited documentation for building CopperheadOS, you can build your very own images of CopperheadOS.
 These step-by-step guides will walk you through the process of compiling the source code for CopperheadOS, building images, and flashing those images onto supported devices.
 Source-availability and building reproducability is important for us as a vendor - but what about the organisations who want the next step?
 We've been involved in various commercial CopperheadOS deployment scenarios over the years, such as: